-Bloomington Normal Public Transit System (Connect Transit) is an intergovernmental agency established by the City of Bloomington (City) and the Town of Normal (Town) and governed by a board appointed by both the City and the Town.
-Connect Transit operates as an enterprise fund that reports financial results in accordance with accounting principles generally accepted in the United States of America (GAAP) and Governmental Accounting Standards Board (GASB) guidance.
+Bloomington Normal Public Transit System (Connect Transit) is an intergovernmental agency established by the City of Bloomington (City) and the Town of Normal (Town) and governed by a Board of Trustees appointed by both the City and the Town.
+Connect Transit operates as an enterprise fund that reports financial results in accordance with accounting principles generally accepted in the United States of America (GAAP) and the Governmental Accounting Standards Board's (GASB) guidance.

 Connect Transit's Operating Fund is used to account for all general operations and activities.
-It is Connect Transit's intent that the costs of operations be financed through the farebox revenue, advertising revenue, sales tax from the City of Bloomington and Town of Normal, and state and federal grants.
-Most of the operational funding is used to pay employee salaries and benefits.
+It is Connect Transit's intent that the costs of operations be financed through: the farebox revenue; advertising revenue; sales tax from the City of Bloomington and Town of Normal; and state and federal grants.
+Most of the operational funding is used to pay employee's salaries and benefits.
 Other operational funding goes to pay for things such as fuel, insurance, maintenance and utilities.